-After much research and analysis of credit card processors, we recommend PayPal as the best low-volume credit card processor for small businesses.
+After much research and analysis of credit card processors, we recommend PayPal as the best low-volume credit card processor for small businesses in 2018.

 Ease of use

 Very small businesses don't have the resources to waste on a credit card processor that takes a long time to set up and learn how to use.
 Whether you are just starting out or simply don't have a large sales volume, you should choose a service that lets you process credit cards right away.
 This is where PayPal can help — there aren't any hoops to jump through to set up your account, and you don't need any technical skills to use the service.

 To start using PayPal, just sign up for an account, and enter your business and banking information.
 The registration process is fairly straightforward, so it shouldn't take more than a few minutes to complete.

 Unlike many credit card processors, anyone can use PayPal.
 You don't need to apply for a merchant account, wait for a credit check or complete any complicated paperwork to open an account.
 You don't need to learn any fancy software or set up complex checkout systems, either.
 Regardless of which PayPal credit card processing method you choose, you'll have a plug-and-play service that lets you get started in just a few steps.